rebeccafae/learn_command_line_exercises/chapter_18/Readme.md

 I would run `grep "Rebecca Jackson" *.txt`.
 It would return "My name is Rebecca Jackson." from foo.txt.

-I am still trying to figure out how to use grep on all the .txt files on my computer.

 > Explain what the -i option to grep accomplishes.

 The -i ignores whether the letters are capitalized or not.
 If I run `grep -i this *.txt` it will return the lines with "This is a new file." and "This is an old file." because it ignores if it is this or This.